-Red Green Blue (RGB) is a color model that represents colors as mixtures of three underlying components (or channels), namely, red, green, and blue.
-Each color is described by a sequence of three numbers (typically between 0.0 and 1.0, or between 0 and 255) that represent the different intensities (or contributions) of red, green, and blue, in determining the final color.
+Red-Green-Blue (RGB) is a color model that represents colors as mixtures of three underlying components (or channels), namely: red, green, and blue.
+This model describes a color with a sequence of three numbers (typically between 0.0 and 1.0, or between 0 and 255).
+Each number represents the primary colors' different intensities (or contributions) in determining the final color.

 There are many ways to describe the RGB components of a color.
 In CSS they can be represented as a single 24-bit integer in hexadecimal notation (for example,

 #add8e6 is light blue), or in functional notation,

 rgb() as three separate numbers between 0 and 255 (for example,

 RGB is not the only color model that can represent the sRGB color space.
 Cylindrical coordinate systems like the

 HSL (hue-saturation-lightness) or

 HWB (hue-whiteness-blackness) color models are also used to represent a sRGB color on the web.